sochikenny/Employee-Management-Tracker/README.md

 ## Description

-A command-line application that allows the user to:
+A command-line application (back-end app) that allows the user to:

   * Add departments, roles, employees